Kacurovski/applications/README.md

-This challenge was about flex and sass
+This challenge was about sass and getting familiar with git